dreamgrove/dreamgrove/content/balance/Compendium.md

 - We now Starfire during CA/Inc on 2+ targets instead of 4+.
 - Stellar Flare is no longer worth casting on 11 targets minus 1 per point in Astral Smolder or Umbral Intensity.
 This means that with both Astral Smolder and Umbral Intensity at 2/2 we stop using Stellar Flare on 7 targets.
 Additionally it now requires the target to live 8s+1 per target Starfire can hit.
 - Not a change but worth noting: Nothing changes about us entering Lunar Eclipse and filling with Wrath outside 2+ 2pc stacks or Umbral Embrace on ST.
+- With 2/2 Umbral Intensity it is now a 0.3% dps increase to enter Solar Eclipse instead of Lunar Eclipse on Single Target as can be seen in this sim: https://mimiron.raidbots.com/simbot/report/8hmWaT2KRKCje49cfbn6W1

 <div id="rotation">